ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

     \label{table:CounterComparison}
 \end{table}

 Note: this is just based on the amount of logic gates each circuit uses (unless there is a tie, in which case update speed is used).
 However, the amount of time it takes for the system to update might also matter depending on the situation.
-In that case, the fastest is the general and base 10 with cycle circuits, followed by the 1-way binary circuit with cycle, then by the base 10 circuit without cycle and lastly the binary circuit without cycle or with 2-way
+In that case, the fastest is the general and decimal with cycle circuits, followed by the 1-way binary circuit with cycle, then by the decimal circuit without cycle and lastly the binary circuit without cycle or with 2-way

 ## No-Delay Signal Toggle